laserpants/trombone/README.md

 #### AMQP

-The AMQP component integrates Trombone with RabbitMQ — a messaging system based on the Advanced Message Queuing Protocol.
-This middleware allows consumer applications to receive asynchronous notifications when server resources are modified.
+RabbitMQ is a a messaging system based on the Advanced Message Queuing Protocol (AMQP) — an emerging standard for asynchronous message passing.
+The AMQP middleware integrates Trombone with RabbitMQ, and allows consumer applications to receive notifications when server resources are modified.

 ##### AMQP endpoint